-Hamster Free Zip Archiver makes a great first impression, especially compared to all-business 7-Zip and PeaZip, thanks to its attactive user interface and a bouncy GIF animation.
+Hamster Free Zip Archiver makes a great first impression, especially compared to the all-business 7-Zip and PeaZip, thanks to its attractive user interface and a bouncy GIF animation.
 From the start, Hamster feels fresh and new, a pleasure to look at and use.

-Universal Extractor is extremely useful for opening archives, but it does have a limitation if you want to create an archive.
+Universal Extractor is extremely useful for opening archives, but it does have a limitation if you want to create one.
 And that limitation is severe: UniExtractor can't create anything.
 As its name implies, UniExtractor only extracts.
 But despite this limitation, it is a neat little app to have.

 UniExtractor lives in your Windows right-click menu, waiting for compressed files that need opening.
 The user-interface (such as it is) is spartan, with a tiny box and few preferences to select.